Marioofbg/Echo-Taggers/README.md

 # Echo-Taggers
-The Echo taggers gorilla tag copy craeted by me
+The Echo taggers gorilla tag copy modified by me
+The creator is beetle as ph0biaz on YouTube